 Some things, thankfully, don’t have to be calculated.

-Interestingly enough, Hawaii just introduced H.B.
-36 last year that would mandate all US states fully convert to the metric system by Jan 1, 2018.
+Interestingly enough, Hawaii introduced H.B.
+36 in 2013, which will mandate all US states fully convert to the metric system by Jan 1, 2018.